 • Basis for technical issues

-The IAEA has established Safety Standards nuclear safety, radiation protection, radioactive waste management, transport safety and emergency preparedness and response, reflecting the international consensus on what constitutes a high level of safety for protecting people and the environment from harmful effects of ionizing radiation.
+The IAEA has established Safety Standards on nuclear safety, radiation protection, radioactive waste management, transport safety and emergency preparedness and response, reflecting the international consensus on what constitutes a high level of safety for protecting people and the environment from harmful effects of ionizing radiation.

 IAEA Safety Standards, which constitute the basis for the review of technical issues, have three categories: